-6.1 Application Forms for enrolment will be available at any time from the college office.
+6.1 Expressions of Interest for enrolment will be available online at any time from the school website or college office.

 6.2 An Open Information Night for parents of prospective students may be held at a date and time to be decided by the Board of Management, and will be advertised.